Do you dream about painting, but don’t know how to start?

-If that sounds like you, join Janis Post, for Painting for People Who Think They Can't Paint a virtual, synchronous painting class.
-Paint from your own home, and be part of a supportive group of people just starting on their creative journey.
-Using acrylic paints and paper, we'll paint together and rediscover the joy of painting without judgment or the expectation of a specific outcome.
+If any of those sound like you, join Janis Post for Painting for People Who Think They Can't Paint - Abstract and Intuitive Painting for Everyone, a 3-week virtual painting class held via Zoom.
+Paint from your own home, and be part of a supportive group of people on their creative journey.
+Using acrylic paints and paper, we'll paint together and discover the joy of painting abstractly and intuitively, without judgment or the expectation of a specific outcome.

 "You have opened my eyes to abstract art & the joy of painting!"